110kV/220kV Substation Series Testers

 What Is Tan δ, Or Tan Delta?

-Insulating media are categorized into three main types: gaseous, solid, and liquid.
-Dissipation Factor (or Tan Delta) refers to the energy loss caused by the active power dissipation within the insulating medium of electrical equipment under an electric field.
-Dissipation is usually represented by the loss factor (tan δ), which reflects the phase difference between the leakage current and the capacitive current flowing through the dielectric.
-In particular, the higher the dissipation factor, the poorer the insulating properties of the material, leading to more energy being converted into heat during operation.
-Over time, this affects the equipment’s lifespan and safety.
+Insulating media are categorized into three main types: gaseous, solid, and liquid, dissipation factor (or Tan Delta) refers to the energy loss caused by the active power dissipation within the insulating medium of electrical equipment under an electric field.
+Dissipation is usually represented by the loss factor (tan δ), which reflects the phase difference between the leakage current and the capacitive current flowing through the dielectric, in particular, the higher the dissipation factor, the poorer the insulating properties of the material, leading to more energy being converted into heat during operation, over time, this affects the equipment’s lifespan and safety.

 The primary purpose of conducting Dissipation Factor (tan δ) tests is to evaluate the insulation condition of the equipment, in order to prevent electrical accidents caused by insulation aging or failure.
-In practical operations, various types of power equipment used in substations require Tan δ testing.
-Examples include transformers, windings, current transformers (CT), voltage transformers (PT), transformer bushings, cables, and generators.
-Tan δ testing is an indispensable part of maintenance and servicing operations for these devices.
+In practical operations, various types of power equipment used in substations require Tan δ testing, examples include transformers, windings, current transformers (CT), voltage transformers (PT), transformer bushings, cables, and generators, tan δ testing is an indispensable part of maintenance and servicing operations for these devices.

 Principle of Tan Delta Test

-A pure insulator when is connected across line and earth, it behaves as a capacitor.
-In an ideal insulator, as the insulating material which acts as dielectric too, is 100 % pure, the electric current passing through the insulator, only have capacitive component.
-There is no resistive component of the current, flowing from line to earth through insulator as in ideal insulating material, there is zero percent impurity.
+A pure insulator when is connected across line and earth, it behaves as a capacitor, in an ideal insulator, as the insulating material which acts as dielectric too, is 100 % pure, the electric current passing through the insulator, only have capacitive component, there is no resistive component of the current, flowing from line to earth through insulator as in ideal insulating material, there is zero percent impurity.

 In pure capacitor, the capacitive electric current leads the applied voltage by 90°.

-In practice, the insulator cannot be made 100% pure.
-Also, due to the aging of insulators, the impurities like dirt and moisture enter into it.
-These impurities provide the conductive path to the current.
-Consequently, an electric leakage current flowing from line to earth through the insulator has a resistive component.
+In practice, the insulator cannot be made 100% pure, also, due to the aging of insulators, the impurities like dirt and moisture enter into it, these impurities provide the conductive path to the current, consequently, an electric leakage current flowing from line to earth through the insulator has a resistive component.

-Hence, it is needless to say that, for a good insulator, this resistive component of electric leakage current is quite low.
-In another way, the healthiness of an electrical insulator can be determined by the ratio of the resistive component to the capacitive component.
-For a good insulator, this ratio would be quite low.
-This ratio is commonly known as tan δ or tan delta.
-Sometimes it is also referred to as dissipation factor.
+Hence, it is needless to say that, for a good insulator, this resistive component of electric leakage current is quite low, in another way, the healthiness of an electrical insulator can be determined by the ratio of the resistive component to the capacitive component, for a good insulator, this ratio would be quite low, this ratio is commonly known as tan δ or tan delta, sometimes it is also referred to as dissipation factor.

 1. Dielectric breakdown (BDV) (ASTM D877 & ASTM D1816, IEC 60156)